cbid71/my-openbao-playground/README.md

 **Explaination :**

-the annotations will tell kubernetes to add a sidecar to the pod, in charge of fetching the secret.
+The annotations will tell kubernetes to add a sidecar to the pod, in charge of fetching the secret.

 - `vault.hashicorp.com/agent-inject-secret-*.txt` must contains the real full path of the secret
 - `vault.hashicorp.com/agent-inject-template-*.txt` is a template that will translate the content of the secret into a file